bioexcel/qmmm_benchmark_suite/README.md

 For each system, all the required files are provided in the GRM+CP2K directory.
-To ensure consistency been the native CP2K and the interface the Amber forcefields used in CP2K benchmark have been converted into Gromacs format using Parmed [6].
+To ensure consistency been the native CP2K and the interface the Amber forcefields used in CP2K benchmark have been converted into Gromacs format using ParmEd [6].
 The benchmark is set up to perform X MD steps, with a time step of 1 fs.